 CINAHL (Cumulative Index to Nursing & Allied Health Literature) and the Joanna Briggs Institute (JBI) databases are two of the premier evidence-based nursing literature resources.
 Learn how to effectively search for pertinent journal articles, systematic reviews, evidence summaries, and recommended practices.

-The National Center for Biotechnology Information (NCBI) provides access to biomedical and genomic information.
-This workshop introduces NCBI molecular databases centered on human medical genetics and information on genetic tests and laboratories.
+This lecture introduces the National Center for Biotechnology Information molecular databases centered on medical genetics and genetic tests and laboratories.

 Conducting Research: Process, Methods, and Design

-This workshop is centered on the process of conducting research, particularly on the development of the research question and hypothesis, literature analysis, research methods, study designs, data management, research integrity, and research management.
+This lecture is centered on the process of conducting research, particularly on the development of the research question and hypothesis, literature analysis, research methods, study designs, data management, research integrity, and research management.

 Writing Systematic Reviews